UBICenter/child-allowance/jb/research.md

 The absence of evidence is reflected in the World Bank meta-analysis, which found no significant effect {cite}`World_Bank_meta`.

 [^Child-labor]: Consider, for example, the definition of child labor used by the Malawi SCTP program:

-1. For economic activities the following age-specific thresholds are applied to identify child labour:
+    >1.
+For economic activities the following age-specific thresholds are applied to identify child labour:
         * Ages 5-11: 1 any engagement in the week prior to the interview;
         * Ages 12-14: 14 hours or more in the week prior to the interview.
         * Ages 15-17: 43 hours or more in the week prior to the interview.
+    >
+    >2.
 For household chores (in combination with economic activities) the following age-specific thresholds are applied to identify child labour:
         * Age 5-14: 28 hours or more in the week prior to the interview;
         * Age 15-17: 43 hours or more in the week prior to the interview.
+    >
-2. Hazardous economic activities carried out in the year prior to the interview are considered to be child labour for all children under the age of 18.
+    >3.
+Hazardous economic activities carried out in the year prior to the interview are considered to be child labour for all children under the age of 18.

-It differs marginally from the standard UNICEF indicator used by the Lesotho CGP.
+    This differs marginally from the standard UNICEF indicator used by the Lesotho CGP.
     UNICEF’s indicator similarly classes hazardous economic activities but the thresholds for economic and unpaid (household) labour are as follows:

     * Ages 5 to 11 years: At least 1 hour of economic work or 21 hours of unpaid household services per week.
     * Ages 12 to 14 years: At least 14 hours of economic work or 21 hours of unpaid household services per week.
     * Ages 15 to 17 years: At least 43 hours of economic work per week.

 ### Empowerment